plone/documentation/source/contributing/ask-for-help.rst

   When I start Zope in debug mode I get the following log entry.

-  I pasted the log to `pastie.org <http://pastie.org/>`_ and here is the link for the log entry http://pastie.org/123123
+  I pasted the log to `pastie.org <http://pastie.org/>`_ and here is the link for the log entry (post the link).

 - Be specific - tell us why you are trying to accomplish something and then tell us what the problem is.
   Here are some guidelines how to form a good question for Internet discussion.

 - Do not copy-paste text to chat.
   This disrupts other people chatting about other topics.